nikkorn/mistreevous/README.md

 ```

 #### Optional Arguments
 Arguments can optionally be passed to agent action functions.
-In MDSL these optional arguments must be defined after the action name identifier argument and can be a `number`, `string`, `boolean` or `null`.
+In MDSL these optional arguments must be defined after the action name identifier argument and can be a `number`, `string`, `boolean`, `null` or agent property reference.
 If using JSON then these arguments are defined in an `args` array and these arguments can be any valid JSON.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=action-with-args)

 *MDSL*